polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

     ![The Software Package Browser page has the Search Location field set to location of the packages.
 The detected package table lists SAPEXE.SAR with the Available status.
 The Individual Package Location column contains the package location.](images/Hands-onlabstep-bystep-SAPonAzureimages/media/image34.png)

-1. On the **Prerequisites Checker Results** page, identify the missing prerequisites.
+1. On the **Prerequisites Checker Results** page, review the missing prerequisites.

     ![The Prerequisite checker page has Detailed results listed in a table.](images/Hands-onlabstep-bystep-SAPonAzureimages/media/image35.png)